Giskard-AI/giskard/python-client/docs/guides/installation_app/install_hfs/index.md

 ![ML Worker instruction](../../../assets/integrations/hfs/mlworker.png)

-You can find the instructions and information to create a Giskard client in Settings tab of Giskard server.
+Instructions and details for setting up a Giskard client can be found under the Giskard server's Settings tab.

-Except the Giskard Space Token, you can refer [Upload an object to the Giskard server](../../../guides/upload/index.md) to upload your objects to the Giskard instance hosted on Hugging Face Spaces.
+Aside from the Giskard Space Token, for uploading objects to the Giskard instance on Hugging Face Spaces, consult the [Upload an object to the Giskard server](../../../guides/upload/index.md) guide.